 Bio

-I am a professor at the Friedrich Schiller University in Jena (Germany) and a Senior Group Leader at the Leibniz Institute on Aging (Fritz-Lipmann Institute), where I coordinate the research focus on Microbiome and Aging.
+I am a professor at the Friedrich Schiller University in Jena (Germany) and the Scientific Director of the Leibniz Institute on Aging (Fritz-Lipmann Institute), where I also coordinate the research focus on Microbiome and Aging.

 Education